 Garden Manure Pumps Up Your Pumpkin Patch

 We highly recommend you get to know your local horse and dairy farmers.
-Every experienced gardener knows manure is an essential ingredient, for growing a prize winning pumpkin patch.
-Sure, you can grow nice pumpkins without manure.
-But, nothing pumps up your garden soil, like a big pile of well rotted horse or cow manure, mixed into the soil of your pumpkin patch.
+Every experienced gardener knows garden manure is an essential ingredient for growing a prize-winning pumpkin patch.
+Sure, you can grow nice pumpkins without the very best manure for gardens.
+But, nothing pumps up your garden soil like a big pile of well-rotted horse or cow manure, mixed into the soil of your pumpkin patch.
+So, head out to the country in search of a horse or dairy farm.
+And importantly, don’t forget a shovel or pitchfork and a good pair of gloves.

 Cow manure is considered the best for fertilizer and micro-nutrient value.
 However, it is sloppy and messy.
 Most gardeners find it difficult to handle and transport.
 That’s why horse manure, with more straw and a much drier composition, is preferred by home gardeners.
 If you don’t have ready access to horse or cow manure, other manures work well.
 This includes: Pig, sheep, chicken, turkey, bat, duck, geese, and just about any manure.